razi-rais/microservices/workshop/readme.md

 ## Build, Package, Deploy and Run a multi-container application with Kubernetes

+> Approximate time to complete this task is 15 minutes

 ```
 $ docker build -t voting-webapp:1.0 -f Dockerfile.voting-app .